RiftCat/vridge-api/README.md

 # API usage

 ## Simple fire-and-forget access
 If you don't want to manage connection state, you can use fire-and-forget access layer which manages the connection state for you.
-See [VridgeRemote](https://github.com/RiftCat/vridge-api/wiki/VridgeRemote-(fire-and-forget-layer)) for more details).
+See [VridgeRemote](https://github.com/RiftCat/vridge-api/wiki/VridgeRemote-(fire-and-forget-layer)) for more details.

 ## Advanced usage